ParvaMehta/ParvaMehta/README.md

 - 🔍On-Going Audit Course: Google IT Support Professional
 - - 🔍On-Going Audit : Microsoft IT Support Certificate
   - - 🔍On-Going Audit : AWS Cloud Support Accociate
-      (interested: Work As Health-Care IT Support |  IT Support)
+    - 🔍On-Going Audit  Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences (interested: Work As Health-Care IT Support |  IT Support)